hatoo/oha/README.md

         --redirect <redirect>    Limit for number of Redirect.
 Set 0 for no redirection. [default: 10] -t <timeout>                 Timeout for each request.
 Default to infinite.
 ```

+# Contribution

+Feel free to help us!

+Here are some issues to improving.

+- Improve tui design.
+  - Show more information?
+  - There are no color in realtime tui now.
+I want help from someone who has some color sense.
+- Improve speed
+  - I'm new to tokio.
+I think there are some space to optimize query scheduling.
+- Mesasure DNS lookup time and dialup time.
+- Add an option to disable keep-alive connection.
+- Output like CSV or JSON format.
+- Improve histogram in summary output
+  - It use very simple algorithm now.